image bio

 • Look into a squatty potty.
 The way we sit can have an impact on our bowel movements, and it can be much easier to poop with your feet elevated while on the toilet.

 Fiber is a useful gastrointestinal supplement for nutrient absorption and regulation of blood sugar levels.
-You can find dietary fiber in fruits, vegetables, and grains, but there are also readily available fiber supplements on the market.
-One review found soluble fiber improves constipation and average number of bowel movements per week.
-Fiber can even help with preventing hemorrhoid formation.
+[9-10] You can find dietary fiber in fruits, vegetables, and grains, but there are also readily available psyllium husk fiber supplements on the market.
+One review found soluble fiber improves constipation and the average number of bowel movements per week.
+[10] Fiber can even help with preventing hemorrhoid formation.

 Fertility treatments can be emotionally and physically exhausting.
-But it’s also a beautiful, humbling, and exciting journey to take (read more about eight positives of fertility treatments).
-With a growing family comes a changing body, and it’s important you know how fertility treatments can impact your wellbeing.
-Constipation is likely to arise when undergoing various treatments and medications, but it’s also manageable with fiber supplements and lots of water!
+But it’s also a beautiful, humbling, and exciting journey to take.
+With a growing family comes a changing body, and it’s important you know how fertility treatments can impact your well-being.
+Constipation can sometimes arise when undergoing various treatments and medications, but it’s also manageable with fiber supplements and lots of water!
 As always, Natalist is here to help support you in this journey.
-Check out the fertility treatment blog, and reach out if you have any other questions.
+Check out the fertility treatment blog, or shop for products like ovulation test kit, prenatal vitamins for women, and more.

 Shop Products